metadaddy/Forcecraft/README.md

 Running the Mod
 ---------------

-The easiest way to do this is to point an IDE at Forge, as documented in the [installation process](http://www.minecraftforge.net/wiki/Installation/Source).
+The easiest way to do this is to point an IDE at Forge, as documented in the [Forge installation process](http://www.minecraftforge.net/wiki/Installation/Source).
 If all is well, you should see Forcecraft listed on the Mods screen.
 Start Minecraft as a single player and create a new world, in creative mode.

 ![Create New World](http://metadaddy-sfdc.github.io/Forcecraft/CreateNewWorld.png)